bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:26:50

-Okay, we didn't really talk about the the relations to Lightning because that's even more complicated, but what was the first bit again?
+Okay, we didn't really talk about the relations to Lightning because that's even more complicated, but what was the first bit again?

 Aaron: 00:26:56